 You may be entitled to an income in retirement from your current or previous employers which is based on your earnings and the length of time you are/were in the scheme.
 The types of pension schemes that offer this are known as defined benefit pensions otherwise known as final salary or career average schemes.
 You should ask your current or previous employers for details of how much this might be.

 Nowadays, most employers offer a defined contribution workplace pension scheme.
 With these schemes both you and/or your employer contribute to your pension pot.
 The benefits you receive at retirement depend on how much you and your employer have paid in to your pension pot, how long this money has been invested and how your investments have performed over this period.
 There is however no promise from your employer to provide you with an income in retirement.
-Instead, once you reach age 55 you can decide what you want to do with your pension pot and how/if this will provide you with an income in retirement.
+Instead, once you reach age 55, increasing to age 57 from 6 April 2028, you can decide what you want to do with your pension pot and how/if this will provide you with an income in retirement.

 You can do the following although not all pension providers will offer all these choices: